Read TYPO3 CMS Certified Integrator to learn what the TYPO3 Association defines as integrator.

 - setup several languages for each site

-Before TYPO3, it was necessary to setup the language configuration for each site manually with TypoScript.
+Before TYPO3 9, it was necessary to setup the language configuration for each site manually with TypoScript.

-TYPO3 9 comes with a powerful site handling module which is handled in Site Handling.
-This includes, setting up sites, language configuration and URL handlling.
+TYPO3 9 comes with a powerful site handling module which is document in Site Handling.
+This includes, setting up sites, language configuration and URL handling.
 Find out more about URL handling in the next section.